ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

+Setting it to the same Zod schema as on the server is the most convenient and recommended, but it increases the size of the client bundle a bit.
+A lightweight alternative is to use a custom validation object.

-The custom `validators` option is an object with the same keys as the form, with a function that receives the field value and should return `string | string[]` as a validation failed message, or `null | undefined` if the field is valid.
+It's an object with the same keys as the form, with a function that receives the field value and should return `string | string[]` as a validation failed message, or `null | undefined` if the field is valid.

 Here's how to validate a string length, for example: